-If you have no idea how to start cooking from scratch begin by looking in cookbooks, online or asking family for their favourite meal ideas.
+If you have no idea how to start cooking from scratch begin by looking in cookbooks online or asking your family for their favourite meal ideas.

-It’s also beneficial to research about food that will nourish your family.
-Below are just some of the books that I reference back to all the time.
+It’s also beneficial to research food that will nourish your family.
+Below are just some of the books that I refer back to all the time.